-I realized now that at almost every dish we had for dinner, at least one would be mushroom dish and although we were wary of possibility of mushroom poisoning (being in China), it quickly became our must-have dish every time we have dinner.
+I realized now that at almost every dish we had for dinner, at least one would be mushroom dish and although we were wary of the possibility of mushroom poisoning (being in China), it quickly became our must-have dish every time we have dinner.

-Out of the many mushroom dishes we had, the above dish is our favorite – good enough to be eaten on its own, we had once ordered 2 plates of it.
-The dish was really simple but what makes the huge difference is the type of mushroom they used to cook and the way they cook it – a simple frying of the mushroom with sweet sauce and the juicy broccoli.
+Out of the many mushroom dishes we had, the above dish is our favourite – good enough to be eaten on its own, we had once ordered 2 plates of it.
+The dish was really simple but what makes the huge difference is the type of mushroom they used to cook and the way they cook it – simple frying of the mushroom with sweet sauce and the juicy broccoli.

-The above baby mushrooms dish was also good for our taste but the portions of the baby mushrooms was too small for us.
+The above baby mushrooms dish was also good for our taste but the portions of the baby mushrooms were too small for us.
 The other things in the dish – vegetables and tofu somehow made up for the lack of portion.

 Interestingly it was not that salty despite it was rather heavy with the soy sauce (maybe because we had other dishes that compensated the taste or was it the tea that we were having, I am not sure).

-Having plenty of vegetables seemed to be a better idea than having meat from an unknown source or fat laden meat – it was “light” on the stomach too.
-I rarely take mushrooms when in Malaysia – there are not many Malaysian dishes that goes heavily with mushrooms.
+Having plenty of vegetables seemed to be a better idea than having meat from an unknown source or fat-laden meat – it was “light” on the stomach too.
+I rarely take mushrooms when in Malaysia – there are not many Malaysian dishes that go heavily with mushrooms.